-The FBCL headquarters are in Ottawa and it owns four international bridge crossings and associated structures in Ontario in the following cities: Sault Ste.
+The FBCL headquarters are located in Ottawa and it owns four international bridge crossings and associated structures (Canadian side only) in Ontario in the following cities: Sault Ste.
 Marie, Point Edward, Lansdowne and Cornwall.
 The FBCL's mandate is to provide the highest level of stewardship so that its international bridge crossings and associated structures are safe and efficient for users.